Casimir effect in magnetic dual chiral density waves: Model construction

 The infinite sum (\ref{E0sum}) contains an ultraviolet divergence, but it becomes finite by using a regularization scheme.
 Here we apply the Lifshitz formula~\cite{Lifshitz:1956zz}, which was first proposed for the conventional photonic Casimir effect and is well known nowadays.
 Our previous works established analogous formulas for the DCDW-type dispersion relation ($M\neq0,b\neq0$)~\cite{Fujii:2024fzy} and at finite chemical potential ($\mu \neq 0$)~\cite{Fujii:2024ixq}.
 Using this formula, the Casimir energy for fermion fields in the MDCDW phase (i.e., $M\neq0,b\neq0,\mu \neq 0, B\neq 0$) is written as\footnote{If $b=\mu=0$, $M \neq0$, and $B\neq0$, Eq.~(\ref{1dimLifshitz}) is equivalent to the known formula for the massive Dirac field in a magnetic field~\cite{Cougo-Pinto:1998jwo} obtained from the proper-time regularization, except for the color and flavor factors.}

 where the overall factor of 2 means the factor from the PBCs.
 The integration variable $\xi$ is the imaginary part of the imaginary energy $i\xi$.
-The prime in the sum means that the factor 1/2 is multiplied only for $l=0$.
+The first and second terms come from the contributions of the LLLs and the HLLs, respectively.
 This formula is regarded as the infinite sum of a (quasi-)one-dimensional analog of the Lifshitz formula because of the absence of the transverse-momentum integral.
-Also, taking the $B\to0$ limit of Eq.~(\ref{1dimLifshitz}) leads to the Casimir energy in the usual DCDW phase (i.e., $M\neq0,b\neq0,\mu \neq 0$),\footnote{Note that Eq.~(\ref{3dimLifshitz}) was not given in our previous paper~\cite{Fujii:2024fzy}.
-By substituting $\mu=0$ into Eq.~(\ref{3dimLifshitz}), we obtain Eq.~(11) in Ref.~\cite{Fujii:2024fzy}.}